 Today, MEV is one of Ethereum’s biggest issues, with more than $663 million worth of value extracted from users since 2020.
 This shows that it's not merely a minor issue, but a significant problem occurring at a massive scale and a matter of concern for Ethereum users.

 Let’s look at the different types of extractions, examples, and effects of Miner Extractable Value, as well as the measures users can take to mitigate its effects.

 Types of Miner Extractable Value

 Today, users suffer the economic effects of MEV in more than one form.
 Terms like gas golfing and generalized front-runners often occupy crypto headlines.
-However, before we venture into discussing the various types of MEV, let’s first examine the theory behind MEV and how it impacts miners and validators.
+However, before we venture into discussing the various types of MEV, let’s first examine the theory behind it and how it impacts miners and validators.

 As we have stated, Miner Extractable Value allows miners and validators to profit from re-ordering transactions, as they have access to confirming blocks.
 Despite this, a good portion of MEV is performed by autonomous network partakers called searchers.